Iamnicesandeep/Iamnicesandeep/README.md

-Welcome to my GitHub!
-I’m a business analytics professional with 5+ years of experience across financial services, manufacturing, and consumer goods, focused on financial modeling, credit risk, reporting automation, and business process optimization.
-I’m passionate about transforming raw data into actionable insights that enable faster and smarter business decisions across global operations.
+I’m a Data Scientist with 5+ years of experience applying machine learning, predictive analytics, and data engineering across financial services, manufacturing, and consumer goods.
+I specialize in Python, SQL, Excel (VBA), Tableau, and AWS/Snowflake, using these tools to build predictive models, Monte Carlo simulations, dashboards, and automated pipelines that improve decision-making and business performance.

-My journey began in financial services, where I built credit risk models and automated reporting pipelines at SS&C, supporting 40+ institutional clients.
-I later worked with CNH Industrial as part of my analytics capstone, designing pricing engines and expected loss models using warranty claims and equipment metadata.
-Earlier in my career, I also contributed to Lactalis India, where I developed SKU level profitability trackers and forecasting models that directly improved margin visibility and financial planning accuracy.
-To expand my analytical toolkit, I pursued a Master’s in Business Analytics at the University of Wisconsin – Madison, focusing on predictive modeling, causal experimentation, and scalable cloud based data pipelines.

-Outside of work, I enjoy playing badminton and exploring new places, whether hiking local trails or traveling to new cities, I find fresh inspiration that I bring back into my work.
+⸻

+🚀 My Journey
+	•	At CNH Industrial, I developed supervised learning models (XGBoost, Random Forest) in Python/SQL using lifecycle and warranty data, improving pricing precision by 22%.
+I also built Monte Carlo simulations to test premium sensitivity under inflation and equipment complexity, strengthening forecasting and reducing approval cycles by 40%.
+	•	At SS&C Technologies, I advanced from Business Analyst to Senior Business Analyst, where I built Tableau/Excel dashboards integrated with AWS and SQL pipelines, improving reporting accuracy to 99% and reducing prep time by 25%.
+I also developed advanced Excel VBA forecasting models that boosted credit risk classification accuracy to 93% and reduced portfolio defaults by 12%.
+	•	Earlier at Lactalis India, I collaborated with finance and strategy teams to build forecasting models and profitability dashboards, uncovering ~$1.52M in margin leakage and driving leadership actions that improved gross margin by 4.2%.
+Automation through Excel VBA saved 40+ hours per month and improved reporting accuracy.

+⸻

-🎓 Education:
+🎓 Education
-	•	Master’s in Business Analytics, University of Wisconsin–Madison (GPA: 3.90)
+	•	M.S. in Business Analytics – University of Wisconsin–Madison (GPA: 3.90)
-	•	MBA in Finance, ICFAI University, Hyderabad (GPA: 3.24)
+	•	MBA in Finance – ICFAI University (GPA: 3.24)
-	•	Bachelor of Technology in Electronics, K L University, Vijayawada (GPA: 3.54)
+	•	B.Tech in Electronics & Communications – K L University (GPA: 3.54)

+⸻

-🌐 Professional Experience Highlights:
+🌐 Professional Highlights
-	•	Designed and deployed a dynamic pricing engine at CNH, using Python and Excel VBA to model segment-level loss risk and simulate premiums under varying cost drivers.
+	•	Designed supervised ML models and Monte Carlo simulations at CNH to optimize insurance pricing and reduce financial risk.
-	•	Built classification models and automated credit risk dashboards at SS&C, reducing default exposure by 12% and saving 120+ hours/month through reporting automation.
+	•	Built credit risk forecasting models, dashboards, and automated reporting pipelines at SS&C, improving accuracy and reducing defaults.
-	•	Developed profitability tracking tools and forecasting models at Lactalis, uncovering $152K in margin leakage and improving gross margin by 4.2%.
+	•	Developed forecasting models and profitability dashboards at Lactalis, uncovering losses and driving 4.2% margin improvement.
-	•	Collaborated with cross-functional teams to build dashboards, streamline trade activity tracking, and enhance data consistency across global systems.
+	•	Experienced in SQL, Python (pandas, scikit-learn, XGBoost), Tableau, Power BI, Excel VBA, AWS (Glue, S3, Redshift), and Snowflake.

+⸻

+🌱 Outside of Work

+I enjoy playing badminton, hiking, and exploring new cities — finding fresh perspectives that I bring back into solving complex data challenges.

 ---